Robert Letzler

 Space on dropdown menus is often at a premium.

 A single menu that offers the user dozens of possible views gets overwhelming, as do interacting menus that offer hundreds of combinations.
 You can prune the list of views to focus on the highest value and most insightful views.
-A blend of Plotly and boilerplate JavaScript can let users choose a category of views which offers a second, nested menu listing drilling into specific details from that category.
+A blend of Plotly and boilerplate JavaScript can let users choose a category of views which offers a second, nested menu drilling into specific details from that category.

 Seize the opportunity to find the most important patterns and present them clearly.

+The graph below delivers a clear message.
 The cluster of blue dots in the top right show that nine of the 10 ROTC campuses that have the highest percentages of women among their graduating ROTC officers are at Historically Black Colleges and Universities.

 Providing downloadable, disaggregated data can empower users to do their own, novel analysis to address needs you did not anticipate or could not accommodate.